Rapid Diagnostic Tests for Malaria

 RDTs detect Plasmodium parasites in blood by antibody-antigen reactions on a nitrocellulose strip, which become visible as cherry-red lines.
 Different formats exist: two-band RDTs are mostly designed to detect Plasmodium falciparum.
 They display a control line and a test line, which targets either histidine-rich protein-2 (HRP-2) or P. falciparum-specific parasite lactate dehydrogenase (Pf-pLDH).
 Three- and four-band RDTs display a control line and two or three test lines, one targeting a P. falciparum specific antigen, a second line targeting antigens common to the four species, such as pan-Plasmodium-specific lactate parasite dehydrogenase (pan-pLDH) or aldolase, and in case of the four band RDTs, a third line which targets Plasmodium vivax-specific pLDH (Pv-pLDH).

 EQA scheme run by UKNEQAS Parasitology is comprised of 2 distributions per annum with 2 samples included in each distribution.
-250 microlitre of positive or negative blood samples are sent to participants of the scheme.
+500 microlitres of freeze dried positive or negative blood samples are sent to participants of the scheme.
+Participants are instructed to resuspend the freeze dried analyte in 500 microlitres of sterile water and carry out their usual clinical protocol for RDT analyses.